dstjacques/tablefilter.js/README.md

 Next create a tablefilter object with desired options:

-instanceName: should be a string indicating the variable you are assigning this new object to
-classList: the library will treat any tables having one or more of the classes in this array
-caseInsensitive: true if filtering should be caseInsensitive, false otherwise
-refreshDelay: a number greater than zero for table filters to be reapplied every refreshDelay milliseconds (useful when tables have dynamic data)
++instanceName: should be a string indicating the variable you are assigning this new object to +classList: the library will treat any tables having one or more of the classes in this array +caseInsensitive: true if filtering should be caseInsensitive, false otherwise +refreshDelay: a number greater than zero for table filters to be reapplied every refreshDelay milliseconds (useful when tables have dynamic data)

 ```javascript